-Region B also exhibits a layer of lower level net warming (~0.1-0.4 K hr-1) that persists throughout the day, but unlike the layer in region A, this layer slopes upward with radius from z~4-6 km at R=200 km to z~7-11 km at R=450 km and appears to be linked to the upward sloping anvil cloud base that is evident in the Fig. 4.4 cross-sections.
+Region B also exhibits a layer of lower level net warming (~0.1-0.4 K hr-1) that persists throughout the day, but unlike the layer in region A, this layer slopes upward with radius from z~4-6 km at R=200 km to z~7-11 km at R=450 km and appears to be linked to the upward sloping anvil cloud base that is evident in the Fig. 4 cross-sections.
 Similar to region A, the elevated ice mixing ratio in this layer is associated with enhanced longwave IR absorption throughout the day and has a total radiation tendency that is coolest (warmest) around local midnight (early to late afternoon).
-The time of peak cooling and warming likely represent times with elevated LNBs and increased CAPE and lower LNBs and decreased CAPE respectively and will be discussed further in section 4.3.3.
+The time of peak cooling and warming likely represent times with elevated LNBs and increased CAPE and lower LNBs and decreased CAPE respectively and will be discussed further in section 3.3c.

-The aforementioned conclusions of radiation tendencies, particularly those in regions A and B in Figs. 4.6-4.8, suggest that the inner 400 km of the NRH1 experiences marked diurnal fluctuations in radiation tendencies that are more pronounced at larger radii (e.g. in region B).
-These diurnal fluctuations could generate reduced static stability (i.e. a lower LNB and reduced CAPE) in the storm environment that peak from around dusk until dawn and will be discussed further in section 4.4.3.
-Strikingly similar radiation tendencies to those shown in Figs. 4.6-4.8 were noted throughout the study period, suggesting that the 3-dimensional variability of shortwave, longwave, and total radiation tendencies may create an environment each day that primes, or pre-conditions, the TC environment to support the TCDC and associated radially propagating diurnal pulses that have been previously documented.
+The aforementioned conclusions of radiation tendencies, particularly those in regions A and B in Figs. 6-8, suggest that the inner 400 km of the NRH1 experiences marked diurnal fluctuations in radiation tendencies that are more pronounced at larger radii (e.g. in region B).
+These diurnal fluctuations could generate reduced static stability (i.e. a lower LNB and reduced CAPE) in the storm environment that peak from around dusk until dawn and will be discussed further in section 3.3c.
+Strikingly similar radiation tendencies to those shown in Figs. 6-8 were noted throughout the study period (not shown), suggesting that the 3-dimensional variability of shortwave, longwave, and total radiation tendencies may create an environment each day that primes, or pre-conditions, the TC environment to support the TCDC and associated radially propagating diurnal pulses that have been previously documented.
 This priming is accomplished via cooling of the middle to upper level environmental profile that would act to destabilize the environment and increase IAKE.
-The radiation tendencies shown here (i.e. negative radiation tendencies that are favored at R≥150-200 km (~2.5-4.5 times the radius of maximum winds and radially outside of region A)) may also help explain why the TCDC seen in both satellite imagery (e.g. Chapter 3 and Dunion et al. 2014) and in the NRH1 appear to begin each day near R~150-200 km.
+The radiation tendencies shown here (i.e. negative radiation tendencies that are favored at R≥150-200 km (~2.5-4.5 times the radius of maximum winds and radially outside of region A)) may also help explain why the TCDC seen in both satellite imagery (e.g. Dunion et al. 2014) and in the NRH1 appear to begin each day near R~150-200 km.
 The TCDC may either be undetectable or simply not originating from the TC inner core region (e.g. R ~ ≤150 km; Rogers et al. 2012).
 Instead, diurnal radiation tendencies in mature TCs may come together in such a way to preferentially trigger convection in this region of the storm each night near and after the time of local sunset.
-This will be explored further in section 4.3.3’s analyses of static stability.
+This will be explored further in section 3.3c’s analyses of static stability.

-b.
 Thermodynamics and Stability

-i.
 Potential Temperature